 I like to pretend I’m sideways hitchhiking.
 I recommend squeezing a towel while doing this exercise to promote that tight torso squeeze of the elbows.

 In a prone position, bring your arms out to the side with your palms facing downwards.
 From here, pull your shoulder blades together, hold for 5 seconds, and then relax.

 If done correctly your hands should come off the ground on their own.
 You shouldn’t need to consciously bring them up yourself.

 When firing properly your SA helps open up the chest and align the neck correctly at rest and during other key exercises.
 Start in a high plank position.
 Keeping your arms extended, slide your shoulder blades inwards so that they are essentially touching each other.

 Once you’ve done that, bring them outwards away from each other.

 Work With A Pro:

-At Stephen Fitness & Rehabilitation, we offer personal training and physiotherapy services specifically designed for individuals looking to improve their posture.
+At Stephen Fitness & Rehabilitation, we offer personal training and physiotherapy services specifically designed for individuals in Oakville and London, Ontario looking to improve their posture.